 The Meaning and Symbolism of Snake Dreams

 Snakes commonly symbolize fear or transformation.
-Dreaming of a snake is a sign that you are afraid of something in your waking life or a forewarning about changes to come.
+Dreaming of a snake is a sign that you are afraid of something in your waking life, or it could be a forewarning of changes to come.
 Whether you dream about a snake in your house or getting bitten by a snake, the meaning behind the dream depends on your personal real-life situation.
 Some common meanings of snakes include: fear, transformation, sex, evil, or knowledge.
 Keep in mind too that different cultures and religions ascribe different symbolic meanings to snakes.

 In this article, I will discuss some common meanings behind dreams about snakes.
 Each dreamer needs to find his or her own personal meaning among the common observations.

 Dreaming of a snake can be either a positive or negative symbol.
 When analyzing your dream think about:

 - Who was in the dream

 - Your feelings and attitude during the dream

 Fear: You are afraid of something or someone in your waking life—maybe you're too scared of facing commitment, your boss, or a tough situation.
 Dreaming of a snake could be a wakeup call for you to face your fears.

 Growth and Renewal: Snakes often represent a change in life or renewal.
 If your life is troublesome, then dreaming about a snake may be how your unconscious mind is helping you come to terms with your struggles.

 Unconscious Anxieties: Snakes will appear in dreams as long as your emotions are out of whack.
 They represent the things cause stress, sadness, or anger.

 Transcendence: A snake may also be a symbol of transcending into a higher level of consciousness.